marxinal/Blog/content/post/youtubers.md

    (Christian et al. 2021).
 - _Bing lexicon_
   - The third feature is Bing.
 Bing doesn't allow us to assign emotions to a word but it does let us classify words as positive or negative.
 The number of words in a text that are positive or negative might also tell us something about the personality of the speaker.
-Also since the distribution of postive and negative words is different in Bing than in NRC it seems sensible to use both.
+Also since the distribution of positive and negative words is different in Bing than in NRC it seems sensible to use both.
 - _Count of Syllables_
   - The sixth feature is the number of syllables that each vlogger uses.
 Earlier research has shown that this is an effective predictor for mainly agreeableness (Metha et al., 2020).
 Even though this study was on written text, this finding might also hold for speech.